a-Ayush-kumar/a-Ayush-kumar/README.md

 - 👋 Hi, I’m @a-Ayush-kumar
 - 👀 I’m interested in designing and developing things whether they are web development or mechanical systems
-- 🌱 I’m currently learning node js for backend
+- 🌱 I’m currently learning express for backend and three js for the better disigning of the website
 - 💞️ I’m looking to collaborate on developing websites
-- 📫 How to reach me ...
+- 📫 You can reach me through my linked in - https://www.linkedin.com/in/ayush-kumar-b75713286/  and my email - ayush1031kumar@gmail.com
 - 😄 Pronouns: He
 - ⚡ Fun fact: ...